esa/polyhedral-gravity-model/paper/paper.md

 The library is available on GitHub \footnote{\url{https://github.com/esa/polyhedral-gravity-model}} and can be installed with *pip* or from *conda* \footnote{\url{https://anaconda.org/conda-forge/polyhedral-gravity-model}}.
 Build instructions using *CMake* are provided in the repository.
 The library is licensed under a GPL license.

-The project is open to contributions with instructions on how to contribute provided in the repository \footnote{\url{https://github.com/esa/polyhedral-gravity-model#contribute}}.
+The project is open to contributions via pull requests with instructions on how to contribute provided in the repository.

 # Usage Instructions

 We provide detailed usage instructions in the technical documentation on ReadTheDocs \footnote{\url{https://polyhedral-gravity-model-cpp.readthedocs.io/en/latest/}}.
-Additionally, a minimal working example is given in the repository \footnote{\url{https://github.com/esa/polyhedral-gravity-model#example}} and as a *Jupyter* notebook \footnote{\url{https://github.com/esa/polyhedral-gravity-model/blob/main/script/polyhedral-gravity.ipynb}}.
+Additionally, a minimal working example is given in the repository readme and more extensive examples as a *Jupyter* notebook \footnote{\url{https://github.com/esa/polyhedral-gravity-model/blob/main/script/polyhedral-gravity.ipynb}}.

 # Acknowledgements